Who We Are & What We Do

 What is the 2SQTP-NB/P2SQT-NB training program?

 The 2SQTP-NB/P2SQT-NB training has been designed for General Practitioners and Nurse Practitioners and consists of a self-directed education package, clinical mentorship and specialized mentorship calls.
 Our training program has been developed in consultation with Two-Spirit, Indigiqueer, trans, queer, and gender-diverse communities throughout Wolastokuk, Peskotomuhkatik, and Mi'kma'ki, or what is currently called New Brunswick.
 By the project's conclusion, 2SQTP-NB/P2SQT-NB aims to have 6 primary health care providers trained and actively providing gender-affirming, culturally sensitive care to Two-Spirit, Indigiqueer, trans, and gender-diverse individuals across the province.

-Our mission is to make gender-affirming health care equitable, accessible and culturally appropriate for folks living in New Brunswick.
+Our mission is to make gender-affirming health care equitable, accessible and culturally sensitive for folks living in New Brunswick.

 Our vision is a Wolastokuk, Peskotomuhkatik, and Mi'kma'ki or what is currently called New Brunswick that is inclusive, accepting, and empowering to Two-Spirit, trans, Indigiqueer, and gender-diverse individuals.
-We hope to achieve this through collaborative and community-led creation and delivery of education for primary care providers offering gender-affirming trans health care.
+We hope to achieve this through collaborative and community-led creation and delivery of education for primary care providers offering gender-affirming health care.
 We want to emphasize an intersectional approach to understanding care needs that is equitable, accessible, culturally sensitive, and trauma informed.
 We believe healthcare for Two-Spirit, trans, Indigiqueer, and gender-diverse (2STIGD) patients should be approached collaboratively and holistically to ensure positive health outcomes.